Personal Injury-TBI

 As part of any post-injury neurological testing, there probably is going to be a repeat of these above-referenced “fund of knowledge” tests.
 Those tests are sometimes referred to as “hold” tests because they tend not to be affected by the TBI.
 That is, what the person knew pre-injury has not been lost as a result of the injury and is on “hold”.
 Assuming that those pre-injury tests and post-injury tests produce much the same results, then that establishes some baseline as to information processing.
 That information processing is then further defined by any post-injury tests that were conducted dealing specifically with information processing.
 Presumably those post-injury tests dealing with information processing will show the plaintiff at some percentage category that is lower than what you would expect based upon the hold test.

 Most defense neuropsychologists do not engage in any attempt to assess the pre-injury baseline.
 What they try to argue is that the post-injury test shows that the plaintiff is within normal limits or average.
 Average however has a very broad spectrum.
 Average can be anywhere from the 26th percentile to the 74th percentile.
-Therefore if the plaintiff is now at the 26th percentile and had been at the 74th percentile pre-injury, they may still be within the realm of average but they have also shown a dramatic decrease.
+If the plaintiff is now at the 26th percentile and had been at the 74th percentile pre-injury, they may still be within the realm of average but they have also shown a dramatic decrease.

 High Functioning Individuals